Solved problem 4-16 for the k value for an unbraced frame.

 We get G at 2 =EI/L/(EI/L)G at 2 =1, while for joint 1 we have G=10 since it has hinged support. we use the Nomograph.

-If we consider12 then 1 will be the G top, we consider as column 21, to get the k value for that column, I considered joint 2 as the top for which G=1, and the bottom joint 1, G=10, draw the line in the Nomograph for the unbraced frame.
+If we consider 12, then 1 will be the G top.
+We consider column 21.
+To get the k value for that column, I considered joint 2 as the top, for which G=1, and the bottom joint 1, for which G=10.
+Draw the line in the Nomograph for the unbraced frame.

 If we consider joint 1 with G=10 as a top point, and joint 2 as the bottom, k will be the same value.
 K=1.0.
 We have completed column 12, for column 34, at joint 3, we have two girders,32-35, the girder 35 ended with hinged support, this is case no.2, where m=1/2.